upendradhamala/School-Management-System/README.md

 ### `ENV Variables`

-Create a .env file in the root and add the following
+Create a .env file in the root and add the following.
+You can see .env.example for format.

 ```bash
 NODE_ENV=development